softprops/less-sbt/README.md

 ### working with [@import](http://lesscss.org/#-importing)s

-Some less projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which import multiple `.less` files using the [@import](http://lesscss.org/#-importing) feature of `less`.
+Some less projects, like [Twitter's Bootstrap][bootstrap] project contain one main `.less` file which imports multiple `.less` files using the [@import](http://lesscss.org/#-importing) feature of `less`.
 To achieve the same kind of compilation with less-sbt, set the `filter` defined by less-sbt to the target of compilation.

    (LessKeys.filter in (Compile, LessKeys.less)) := "your_main.less"